We seem to be in a time where it’s easier to see how people are quick to make generalizations or stereotype people.

 We tend to use stereotyping based on the caricatures we create for a group of people.

-This may happen because it’s easier for us to think we are always right in our positions rather than challenge our assumptions and admit we might be wrong.
+This occurs because it’s easier for us to think we are always right.
+Our positions can reflect who we are.
+Sometimes it’s easier to go along rather than challenge our assumptions and admit we might be wrong.

-We usually assume, because we don’t experience many people like them, that they are all strangers and that they are the “them” to our “us”.
+We can make a lot of assumptions.
+It can be from a lack of experience many people like them.
+We become divided in that they are all strangers and that they are the “them” to our “us”.